Your skin looks yellowiStock/Voyagerix

 You have dark urine or greasy stoolsiStock/Csaba Deli

-If your urine starts to look dark (brown or rust colored) this could be a sign of pancreatic cancer.
+If your urine starts to look dark (brown or rust colored), this may signal a problem.
 As bilirubin, a substance made by the liver that partly makes up bile, builds up in the blood, urine darkens.
 Here's what other urine changes can say about your health.
-Clay-colored or greasy stools can also signal a problem, which could be caused by cancer blocking the bile duct, says Dr. DiMaio.
+Clay-colored or greasy stools can also be symptoms of pancreatic cancer, as they can be caused by cancer blocking the bile duct, says Dr. DiMaio.

 Content continues below ad